Is There a Dimmer Outlook Ahead for Nano Dimension Ltd. (NNDM)?

 Sponsored

-The average price from analysts is $10.00.
 NNDM currently public float of 258.36M and currently shorts hold a 9.12% ratio of that float.
-Today, the average trading volume of NNDM was 3.27M shares.
+Today, the average trading volume of NNDM was 3.26M shares.

 NNDM’s Market Performance

-NNDM stocks went up by 9.22% for the week, with a monthly drop of -13.73% and a quarterly performance of -17.43%, while its annual performance rate touched -55.17%.
-The volatility ratio for the week stands at 5.92% while the volatility levels for the past 30 days are set at 5.04% for Nano Dimension Ltd..
-The simple moving average for the period of the last 20 days is 1.72% for NNDM stocks with a simple moving average of -34.03% for the last 200 days.
+NNDM stocks went down by -11.53% for the week, with a monthly drop of -18.94% and a quarterly performance of -30.03%, while its annual performance rate touched -58.04%.
+The volatility ratio for the week stands at 5.63% while the volatility levels for the past 30 days are set at 5.15% for Nano Dimension Ltd..
+The simple moving average for the period of the last 20 days is -12.28% for NNDM stocks with a simple moving average of -43.42% for the last 200 days.

 Analysts’ Opinion of NNDM